Advantage2022/React-Learning/README.md

 ### Movie Search App (Enhanced):
 Expand on the basic movie search app by implementing pagination for browsing through multiple pages of results, user preferences for sorting or filtering movies, and potentially displaying additional details on a dedicated movie page.
 ### Sticky Notes App:
 Create a digital sticky notes board where users can add notes with different colors and text formatting.
-Introduce concepts like managing an array of notes in state, handling user input for creating and editing notes, and potentially persisting data in local storage.
+Introduce concepts like managing an array of notes in the state, handling user input for creating and editing notes, and potentially persisting data in local storage.
 ### Drum Machine:
 Build a virtual drum machine with different sounds triggered by keyboard buttons or on-screen elements.
 This involves handling user interaction with keyboard events or click events, playing audio samples, and potentially creating custom sound combinations.
 ### Pomodoro Timer (Advanced):